hphelion/documentation/community/community.name-resolution.md

 			}
 		}

-Where `value` is the IP address of the DNS server to use.
+Replace `value` with the IP address of your DNS server.
 Multiple DNS servers can be specified as a comma separated list.

  <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>